 How often have senior executives and boards found themselves discussing the last month, the last quarter, the last year?
 How often do management teams talk about how the last fortnight was, the last week and even the last day?
 What were year-on-year comparisons?

-All very relevant and meaningful data and the cornerstone of many board meetings, however is this traditional routine of reflecting on the past failing small and medium sized businesses?
+All very relevant and meaningful data and the cornerstone of many board meetings.
+However is this traditional routine of reflecting on the past failing some businesses?

 Reflecting on the previous month, quarter or year is important in many people’s world.
 The information gets presented with such pride in its accuracy, clarity, and granularity even if business performance is less than favourable.
 There is no doubt that it will inspire action (otherwise, please give up) and the outcomes of those actions will of course get reviewed 2 or 3 weeks after the next month end or quarter end.

 The chatter at these meetings is often, “these numbers are not where they need to be, what will we do?”.
 Of course, there will be action points recorded and assigned to relevant parties and you’ll review it next month or next quarter.

 So the paradox here is that often the next meeting is mid-way through the next period….
 And if these results remain unchanged, the question will be “what will we do for the next period?”

 We believe the more actionable question business owners should be asking is “We’re running behind our targets this month (or week, or day!) what are we doing about it?” …It’s timely and relevant and can impact actual performance.